alexa/max-toolkit/Documentation/Integrating_With_MAX_Controls.md

 ### ControlRegistryInterface
 The `ControlRegistryInterface` is used to register a set of `Control`s which impact a given Activity or Dialog.
 These use cases are explained in detail in the **Universal Device Commands** section.
 The registry has a single API `update(std::set<Control>)`.
 The set contains a single `Control` per `ControlType`.
 The registry can be used to update the available `Control`s any number of times, and completely replaces any previously registered `Control`s each time.
 This API should only ever be used to register `Control`s which impact the Activity or Dialog which was used to get the registry.
 If it is used to register a `Control` outside of the current lifecycle, the `Control` may be potentially deregistered before or after it should be.
 This is because the `ControlRegistryInterface` is bound to the lifecycle which created it.
 Any `Control`s still registered when the Activity or Dialog is finished will automatically be deregistered.
 This automatic deregistration is convenient, but update can be used to set an empty set at any time to manually deregister.
 Once the associated lifecycle is finished, the registry will no longer make `Control`s available for other Agents and should be discarded.

+### ControlReceiverInterface
+The `ControlReceiverInterface` is used to pass available `Control`s to the Agent when a Dialog is granted and just before it is set to LISTENING state.

 ### DialogController Control Invocation
 The ability to invoke `Control`s is limited to Agents with an active Dialog, and therefore access to a `DialogControllerInterface`.
 All of the detail for how to request a Dialog and use it for UDCs can be found between the **Universal Device Commands** section.
 When either `DialogControllerInterface::invokeControlAndStartSpeaking(ControlType)` or `DialogControllerInterface::stopAndInvokeControl(ControlType)` are used the same thing happens.
 The given `ControlType` is checked against the registered `Control`s.
 If there are multiple `Control`s with the same `ControlType`, the conflict is always resolved by invoking the highest priority first.